ignitionstack/ignition/README.md

 # Ignition

+*Ignition is still in development, things can and will change*

 Ignition is a powerful CLI tool for building, managing, and running WebAssembly functions using [Extism](https://extism.org/).
 Think of it as "Docker for WebAssembly functions" - providing a familiar workflow for developers to build, share, and execute WebAssembly modules without the complexity.

 <img src=".github/assets/ignition.gif" alt="ignition demo" width="600" />